aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/ip-access-lists.md

           - sequence: <int>

             # Comment up to 100 characters.
-            # If remark is defined, other keys in acl entry will be ignored.
+            # If remark is defined, other keys in the ACL entry will be ignored.
             remark: <str>

             # ACL action.